Bargaining with Absentmindedness: Analysis

 \subsection{Ex-Ante Equilibrium}

-We define an alternate solution concept which is analogous to the concept of \textit{planning optimality} in \cite{ahp}.
-First, note that a strategy profile $\sigma$ for the proposer induces a distribution over pure strategy vectors denoted $\rho_\sigma\in\Delta(\{G,F\}^T)$.
+I define an alternate solution concept which is analogous to the concept of \textit{planning optimality} in \cite{ahp}.
+First, note that a strategy profile $\sigma$ for the proposer induces a distribution over pure strategy vectors denoted $\rho_\sigma\in\Delta(\{a_P,a_R\}^T)$.